impargo/task-end-2-end/README.md

 To implement the tasks you need to have nodejs and yarn installed on your machine.

-By running the following command in the root directory of this repository all dependencies should be installed:
+By running the following commands in the root directory of this repository all dependencies should be installed:

 ```
 yarn install
+yarn playwright install
 ```

 Then you can run the following command to run the browser automation tests.
 You should see a browser window loading reddit.com after you press the green “play” button.